SvnRev: a utility for Subversion and CVS/RCS

 What about SubWCRev?

 SubWCRev is a utility with a similar goal and operation as SvnRev.
-The "official" release SubWCRev runs only on Microsoft Windows, but there now exists a port of it for Linux: see svnwcrev.
+SubWCRev runs only on Microsoft Windows; although there exists a port for Linux, see svnwcrev, this port was developed for Subversion 1.5 and appears to be unmaintained.

 SubWCRev only returns the revision number of a single file or of a directory.
 The first option, returning the revision number of one file, is not very useful.
 However, the second option, returning the top revision number of a directory, has limitations as well.
 Many of our products can be built in multiple configurations, where each configuration adds a few specific source files.
 A change in one of the configuration-specific source files should not affect the build numbers of the other configurations.
 SvnRev gives you the (committed) build number of the exact set of files that you pass in.
 Therefore, different configurations of a product each have their own relevant revision number.